apache/skywalking-website/docs/README.md

   - header: Welcome Weijie Zou to join the committer
     content: Based on his contributions to the Skywalking ui project, Weijie Zou (a.k.a [Kdump](https://github.com/x22x22)) has been accepted as a new committer.
     time: September 10th, 2019
-  - header: Welcome Yuguang Zhao to join the PMC
-    content: Based on his continuous contributions, Yuguang Zhao has been invited to join the PMC.
-Welcome aboard.
-    time: August 27th, 2019